NobutakaShimizu/stoc25_slide/slides.md

 <v-click>

-In this work, we need the following properties:
+In this work, we need the following:

 1. rate is $\Omega(1)$
 2. list-decodable within radius $\rho=1-\alpha/2$ and list size $L=\widetilde{O}(1)$ using an $\widetilde{O}(N)$-time algorithm.